-1.0 Introduction
+1. Introduction

-The intention of this paper is to provide the Health Scrutiny Committee with a progress report at 22 months following the acquisition of Manchester Mental Health Services, on the 1st January 2017 by Greater Manchester Mental Health NHS Foundation Trust (GMMH).
+The intention of this paper is to provide the Health and Wellbeing Board with a progress report at just over 24 months following the acquisition of Manchester Mental Health Services, on the 1st January 2017 by Greater Manchester Mental Health NHS Foundation Trust (GMMH).